 It seems like video game publishers don't think people game with each other anymore.
 Not everyone likes to game in separate houses, miles away from each other.

 There's just something nice about playing a split-screen game with someone in the same room.
 Before consoles had any connectivity to the internet, games gave you the option of letting your friends join in by simply plugging in some extra controllers.
-Now, it’s hard to find couch co-op games worth playing—why is this?

 Why Are Couch Co-Ops Disappearing?

-Remember when almost every game had a two-player option?
+Remember when almost every game had a local two-player option?
 You could join in on a friend's adventure in Secrets of Mana, Pocky & Rocky, Streets of Rage, and much more.

-The real question is: why did the big names in gaming give up on couch co-op?
+Why did the big names in gaming give up on couch co-op?
 The following reasons might have something to do with it.

 1. Couch Co-Op Games Take Too Much Effort and Money to Make

-In the past, games needed couch co-op because there wasn’t the technology to create online multiplayer games.
-Now that developers have a choice of either/or, they'll almost always go with online multiplayer.
+In the past, games needed couch co-op modes because we didn't have the technology to create online multiplayer games, especially on gaming consoles.
+Now that developers have a choice, they'll almost always go with online multiplayer.

 2. Online Multiplayer Is More Convenient

-Maybe the AAA industry isn't the only party at fault—gamers are also partially responsible for the disappearance of couch co-op.
+Maybe the AAA industry isn't the only party at fault—gamers are also responsible for the disappearance of couch co-op.